bruceyuhaoxuan/2DEulerSimulation/README.md

 v0.0.3-alpha-fix

-Fixes major bug on Poisson's Equation.
+Fixes major bug on Poisson's Equation part in the program for accurate pressure calculation.
 Now there are 100 iterations for each dt seconds to ensure that the pressure reaches pseudo-quasilinear state before proceeding into the calculation of J and $\rho$.
 I also fix the error on the calculation of b.
 The code should now work fine for incompressible fluids without shock waves, a feature lacking for Finite Difference Methods.
 As you see in the demo, the pressure builds up and initiates a shock-like action in the middle of the shaped edge.
 And because of the lacking nature of Finite Difference Methods on simulating results with close-to-discontinuous waves, the error on approximating density and pressure builds up exponentially, causing a all-blue screen at the end, which violates the law of conservation and, of course, does not occur in real life.

 Ready to do: